Terminus-Project/Terminus-Bot/README.md

 * NP - Show the currently playing track for the given last.fm user.
 * TASTEOMETER - Show the musical compatibility of two users.

+### LMGTFY

+Generate "Let Me Google That For You" links.

+Commands:

+* LMGTFY - Output a link to the "Let Me Google That For You" site with the given query.

 ### Lograw

 Log all messages the bot sees.
 Messages are logged to the core logger, so